Steak and kidney pudding is a savoury pudding made by enclosing diced beef steak and lamb’s or pig’s kidney pieces in gravy in a suet pastry.

 - softened butter, for greasing

-- chopped fresh parsley, optional, but worth including
+- chopped Italian (flat-leaf) parsley, optional, but worth including

 - Melt 1 tablespoon of the dripping in a large, non-stick pan.
 Fry the onions, carrot and bay leaves for 15 minutes, stirring frequently, until golden.